keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 ➜  ~   tar czf /tmp/my-whole-user-space.tar.gz ~ ; rexe valkyries
 ```

+(Note that `;` is used rather than `&&` because we want to hear the music whether or not the command succeeds.)

-You might be thinking that creating an alias or a minimal shell script for this open would be a simpler and more natural
+You might be thinking that creating an alias or a minimal shell script for this `open` would be a simpler and more natural
 approach, and I would agree with you.
 However, over time the number of these could become unmanageable, whereas using Ruby
 you could build a pretty extensive and well organized library of functionality.
 Moreover, that functionality could be made available to _all_ your Ruby code (for example, by putting it in a gem), and not just command line one liners.